FrenkieWang/Rest_Countries_API/README.md

 # Getting started with the Rest Countries API

-This project was made with React, NodeJS and Express JS.
+This full-stack project was made with React, NodeJS and Express JS.

-There are 2 parts in this program.
+This program can display the basic information of all the countries in the world, including common names, capitals, areas, populations, and google Map locations.

+I have deployed the project in https://rest-countries-api-frontend.vercel.app/

+Have fun!

 ### Backend - NodeJS and ExpressJS

 In this part, we put google Map shortUrl into the Google Map API,

 then the database of Google Map will decode the URL and return the location.

+I have deployed the backend part in https://rest-countries-api-backend.vercel.app/

 ### Frontend - React